+nment the Legisl ative Branch

-of the Navajo Nation government.
-The Legislative Branch shall consist of the Navajo Nation Council and any entity established under the Navajo Nation Council.
+of the Navajo Nation governm ent.
+Tl ne Leg islative Branch shall

+consist Council and as ny entity established

+under t he Navaj o Nation Counci 1.

-- (b) This section 101(a) shall not be amended unless approved by majority of all registered Navajo voters through a referendum. - Section 102.
-Powers; Composition - of the Navajo Nation Council shall be the governing body of the Navajo Nation and shall consist of 88 delegates.
-This section 102(a) shall not be amended unless approved by majority vote of all registered voters in all precincts. - (b) All powers not delegated are reserved to the Navajo Nation Council. - (c) The Navajo Nation Council shall supervise all powers delegated. - discipline and/or regulate the conduct of its members, including removal. - (e) The Navajo Nation Council shall have the authority to promulgate rules, regulations and procedures for the conduct of its meetings and that of its Committees. - (f) The Navajo Nation Council shall confirm the appointments of all Division Directors upon recommendation from appropriate oversight committee.
-The President shall present the appointments at the next Navajo Nation Council Session following the date the appointments are made. - (q) The Navajo Nation Council shall establish standing committees of the Council and to delegate such authorities to such Committee as it deems necessary and proper for such Committees to execute its purposes. - Section 103.
+(b) This section 101(a) shall not be amended unless approved by majority of all registered Navajo voters through a referendum.

+Section 102.
+Powers; Composition

+(a) The Navajo Nation Council shall be the governing body of the Navajo Nation and shall consist of 88 delegates.
+This section 102(a) shall not be amended unless approved by majority vote of all registered voters in all precincts.

+(b) All powers not delegated are reserved to the Navajo Nation Council.

+(c) The Navajo Nation Council shall supervise all powers delegated.

+(d) The Navajo Nation Council shall have all powers to discipline and/or regulate the conduct of its members, including removal.

+(e) The Navajo Nation Council shall have the authority to promulgate rules, regulations and procedures for the conduct of its meetings and that of its Committees.

+(f) The Navajo Nation Council shall confirm the appointments of all Division Directors upon recommendation from appropriate oversight committee.
+The President shall present the appointments at the next Navajo Nation Council Session following the date the appointments are made.

+(g) The Navajo Nation Council shall establish standing committees of the Council and to delegate such authorities to such Committee as it deems necessary and proper for such Committees to execute its purposes.

+Section 103.
 Qualifications